 A – Aspirin 300mg stat dose

-T – Ticagrelor 180mg stat dose (clopidogrel 300mg is an alternative)
+T – Ticagrelor 180mg stat dose (clopidogrel 300mg is an alternative if higher bleeding risk)

 M – Morphine titrated to control pain

 A – Anticoagulant: Fondaparinux (unless high bleeding risk)

 N – Nitrates (e.g. GTN) to relieve coronary artery spasm

 Give oxygen only if their oxygen saturations are dropping (i.e. <95%).

 GRACE Score to assess for PCI in NSTEMI:

 This scoring system gives a 6-month risk of death or repeat MI after having an NSTEMI: